gvwilson/sensibleadventures/booksters-apprentice.md

 garden tumbled down a wall, rank upon rank of flowers standing bright and proud in defiance of the impending drought.

-The travellers dispersed the moment they arrived, some to visit family, others hurrying straight to particular shops.
+The travelers dispersed the moment they arrived, some to visit family, others hurrying straight to particular shops.
 The Forecastlers who greeted them seemed cheerful enough, but the second thing out of their mouths was invariably, "We don't know either."
 The third was usually,